XiaohangZhan/dist-framework/README.md

 ### Features

-With this framework, your can:
+With this framework, you get:

 * High extensibility: customize your algorithm for any purpose.
 * High-efficiency distributed training, validation, evaluation, feature extraction.
-* Warmlup learning rate in multiple steps.
-*

 ### Algorithms implemented